 If you are arrested in California for a DUI, you have three issues to deal with.
-You must settle up with the CA DMV, the CA Court, and your home state DMV.
-If you are an out of state driver, it’s best if you hire an attorney to handle your case.
+You must settle up with the California DMV, the California Court, and your home state’s DMV.
+If you are an out-of-state driver, it’s best if you hire an attorney to handle your case.

 CA “Stop and Snatch” Law

 Under California stop and snatch law, any police officer that arrests you for a DUI must take your California driver’s license and serve a notice of suspension/temporary license on you.
 If you are an out-of-state driver the police officer does not have the authority to take your driver’s license issued by another state.
 That doesn’t mean no action will be taken against you.
 If you are an out-of-state driver, you will retain your out-of-state license but have the notice of suspension/temporary license served on you advising you of your rights.

 Non-Resident DUI – California DMV Case